rvs36/SUDOKU_solver/README.md

 ## The objective is to solve the puzzle Sudoku for any size(order), using integer programming.

 I have used Python (cvxoptfor) integer programming.
-This solution was created as a part of assignment in the optimization class
+This solution was created as a part of assignment in the optimization class.
 Read more [Sudoku](https://en.wikipedia.org/wiki/Sudoku)

 ## Taget Sudoko to be solved